Last updated on 2026-02-02

 Program overview

-The Broadcast - Radio Diploma program at Conestoga College is designed for those aspiring to enter the dynamic world of radio and media.
+The Broadcast Radio Diploma program at Conestoga College is designed for those aspiring to enter the dynamic world of radio broadcasting.
 This two-year program offers students hands-on experience and the opportunity to learn from industry professionals.
-With access to state-of-the-art digital audio studios, students will develop essential skills in announcing, voice acting, podcasting, and more.
-The program culminates in a field placement, allowing students to gain real-world experience and make valuable industry connections.
+Students will gain practical skills in various areas such as announcing, voice acting, and audio production.
+With access to state-of-the-art digital audio studios, learners will be well-prepared to pursue careers in radio and related fields.
+The program culminates in a field placement, allowing students to connect with industry professionals and gain valuable insights into the broadcasting world.

-The Broadcast - Radio Diploma program is structured to provide a comprehensive education in radio and media over a period of two years.
+The Broadcast Radio Diploma program is structured to provide a comprehensive education over a period of two years.
 The program includes:

 Featured Experiences

-• Live shifts on Conestoga's radio station, 88.3 CJIQ FM, one of the largest campus radio stations in Canada.
+- Live broadcasting opportunities on Conestoga's radio station, 88.3 CJIQ FM, one of the largest campus radio stations in Canada.

-• Field placement opportunities to work alongside industry professionals.
+- Field placement that allows students to work alongside industry professionals.

 Career Options

-Graduates of the Broadcast - Radio Diploma program can pursue a variety of exciting career paths in the broadcasting and media industry.
-Some potential job options include:
+Graduates of the Broadcast Radio Diploma program can pursue a variety of career paths in Canada, including:

-• News Reporter: Covers news stories, conducts interviews, and reports on current events for radio and online platforms.
+- News Reporter: Covers news stories, conducts interviews, and presents information on-air or online.

-• Creative Writer: Develops scripts, promotional content, and other written materials for radio and media productions.
+- Creative Writer: Develops scripts, promotional content, and other written materials for radio and digital platforms.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.